CHURCH OF SCOTLAND

 Eight years later, Sebastian (Sebastião) de Freitas arrived in Trinidad from the Portuguese archipelago of Madeira.
 He was my paternal great-great grandfather.
 Sebastião was among a group of Portuguese people desperately fleeing severe religious persecution in their homeland for daring to convert from Catholicism and practice their Protestant beliefs inspired by the Scottish missionary Rev Dr Robert Reid Kalley.
 Many of these immigrants who fled from Madeira had to leave behind their homes and possessions, determined to start a new life that promised to be free from the oppression and oftentimes cruelty that they suffered.

 With sheer determination, hardwork and resilience, this small group of Madeiran Portuguese, now with freedom to practise their faith in Trinidad, set out to build their own church.
 In 1854, St. Anns Church of Scotland was completed and dedicated.
-At last the Presbyterian Portuguese community had their own sanctuary where they could gather and worship in peace and friendship.
-The first minister of St. Ann's Church, Rev. Hewitson, was Scottish, and in the years that followed, Portuguese, Scottish and English ministers, served the St. Ann's congregation.
+At last the Presbyterian Portuguese community had their own sanctuary where they could be ministered to and enjoy fellowship in their own language.

 As seen in the records of marriages, baptisms, funerals and other special occasions, this church has been central to the history of my Trinidad family for many generations.
 Because of its significance in the lives of so many of my predecessors, as well as many family members who still worship there, I have gathered some historical information giving a background about the church, and the Portuguese whose lives revolved around it.